DeeptanshuM/learningDeepLearning/README.md

 - activation = height * width * number of channels * number of training examples
 - weights =  f X f X number of filters in layer l - 1 X number of filters in layer l
 - bias = vector of dimension number of channels — convenient to represent it as (1, 1, 1, vector of dimension number of channels )

+### Pooling layers
+- no padding
+- no parameters to learn
+- only hyper parameters to be set— f and s — either by hand or cross validation

+### CNN example
+- CONV — POOL — CONV — POOL — FC — FC — FC — SOFTMAX

+### Why Convolutions?
+- parameter sharing: a feature detector thats useful in one part of the image is probably useful in another part of the image
+- sparsity of connections: in each layer, each output value is dependent on only a small number of inputs